AdobeDocs/analytics.en/help/components/dimensions/browser.md

 ## Populate this dimension with data

 This dimension references a lookup table internal to Adobe.
 The lookup value is based on the `User-Agent` HTTP header in image requests.
-If you use an AppMeasurement library (such as through Adobe Experience Platform Launch), this dimension works out of the box.
+If you use an AppMeasurement library (such as through tags in Adobe Experience Platform), this dimension works out of the box.

 ## Dimension items